Inulin Weight Loss: Can It Really Help You Drop Those Pounds?

 What is Inulin?

 Don’t mistake inulin for the hormone in your body that regulates blood glucose.
-Inulin is a plant compound that serves as a primary energy source.
+Inulin is a prebiotic plant compound that serves as a primary energy source.

 For humans, it’s a source of dietary fiber linked to numerous health benefits, including better digestive performance, blood sugar regulation, and even weight loss.